UrielPartida/WizeAutomation/README.md

 ```shell
 pip install --upgrade robotframework-seleniumlibrary
 ```
-After downloading chromedriver and gecko driver you'll need to add them to your path, you can follow this ([link](https://www.browserstack.com/guide/run-selenium-tests-using-selenium-chromedriver)) tutorial to do it
+After downloading chromedriver and gecko driver you'll need to add them to your path, you can follow this [tutorial](https://www.browserstack.com/guide/run-selenium-tests-using-selenium-chromedriver) to do it

 3. Ready to run the tests